Aenys I Targaryen

-In 41 AC, Aenys wed his daughter, Princess Rhaena, to his son and heir, Prince Aegon.
+In 41 AC, Aenys announced that his eldest daughter, Princess Rhaena, would wed his eldest son and heir, Prince Aegon.
 The negative reactions to his announcement took Aenys by surprise.
-The Faith condemned the incestuous marriage as an obscenity, Aenys though normally indecisive, decided to stand by his decision this time and went ahead with the wedding.
-On the day of the wedding Warrior's Sons scowled at the guests as they entered the Sept of Remembrance.
+The Faith condemned the planned incestuous marriage as an obscenity, Aenys though normally indecisive, decided to stand by his decision this time and went ahead with the wedding.
+On the day of the wedding, Warrior's Sons scowled and made note of the guests as they entered the Sept of Remembrance.
 At the feast that followed the ceremony, Aenys named Aegon Prince of Dragonstone, a title which had previously belonged to his brother Maegor.
 Dowager Queen Visenya left the feast in protest.

-Aenys sent Aegon and Rhaena on a royal progress throughout the realm to win the love of the people, remembering the cheers of the smallfolk when he made his own progresses.
+Aenys decided to send Aegon and Rhaena on a royal progress throughout the realm to win the love of the people, remembering the cheers of the smallfolk when he made his own progresses.
 He refused Rhaena when she requested to bring her dragon Dreamfyre with them, not wanting his son Aegon to seem unmanly by riding on a palfrey while his wife rode on dragonback.
 However, Rhaena and Aegon were jeered wherever they went.
 For having performed the wedding ceremony, Septon Murmison was expelled from the Faith.
 When Aenys asked the High Septon to restore Murmison, explaining the long history of Valyrian marriage customs practiced by House Targaryen, he received a denunciation as a response, addressed to "King Abomination".
 The pious lords of the realm, and even the smallfolk who had once loved Aenys, turned against him.
 When the High Septon declared Aenys to be a pretender and a tyrant who had no right to rule the Seven Kingdoms, the Faithful responded.
 Within a fortnight, Septon Murmison was hacked in pieces, signaling the start of the Faith Militant uprising.